-We have entered into offer letter agreements with each of Dr. Hontecillas and Ms. Chauhan.
-Each offer letter provides for an initial base salary and discretionary bonus opportunity, as described in "-Summary compensation table."
-Neither our current offer letter agreements with Dr. Hontecillas and Ms. Chauhan, nor our current employment arrangement with Dr. Bassaganya-Riera, include any severance entitlements or other potential payments in the event of any change in control, termination, or other defined triggering events.
-We do not maintain any other offer letters or employment agreements with our named executive officers.
+We intend to enter into employment agreements with Dr. Hontecillas and Ms. Chauhan following the completion of this offering.
+We have engaged Dr. Hontecillas and Ms. Chauhan with an offer letter that provides for an initial base salary, discretionary bonus opportunity and equity compensation, as described in "-Summary compensation table."
+Neither of our current offer letter agreements with Dr. Hontecillas and Ms. Chauhan, includes any severance entitlements or other potential payments in the event of any change in control, termination, or other defined triggering events.

+We do not maintain any other offer letters or employment agreements with any other named executive officers.